BlirayT-nine/BlirayT-nine/README.md

 - 👋 Hi, I’m @BlirayT-nine
 - 👀 I’m interested in digital marketing
 - 🌱 I’m currently learning information communication technology
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ICT Field and digital marketing ...
 - 📫 How to reach me on whatapp +09169030128

 <!---